 BACKGROUND

 Spilled gallstones from previous cholecystectomy is not an uncommon situation.
-It may further mimic neoplastic disease and can be misled by fluorine 18 fluorodeoxyglucose position emission tomography with CT ([18F]FDG PET/CT).
+It may further mimic neoplastic disease and can be misled by fluorine 18 fluorodeoxyglucose position emission tomography with computed tomography ([18F]FDG PET/CT).

 CASE SUMMARY

 A 63 year-old patient was diagnosed with a cancer of the cervix.
 Pretreatment [18F]FDG PET/CT showed a peritoneal lesion suspicious for metastasis.
 Surgical exploration and histologic examination revealed the lesion to be a spilled gallstone from a previous cholecystectomy.